 How much can I receive from the SAF?

 4-6 weeks is the maximum amount of time the process should take, provided you complete your application within the required timeframe.
 During this time you must meet the Student Budgeting Advisor and gather the supporting documents you need for the online application.

 The Student Budgeting Advisor Consultation

 Nothing can happen until you make an appointment to meet the Student Budgeting Advisor (SBA).
 The SBA will meet with you and can get an accurate picture of your financial situation based on the information that you provide when making your appointment.
 The SBA will give you appropriate advice, including a recommendation on whether or not to refer you to the Student Assistance Fund.
 If you are recommended to apply, your application will be processed by the Access Office.
 Please note that in some circumstances, you may be advised not to make an appointment as you might have previously met with the SBA.

-If there is no immediate appointment for the SBA available and you feel that you need an emergency appointment; students are advised to email email@example.com indicating that an emergency appointment is required.
+If there is no immediate appointment available for the SBA you can attend the Student Budgeting Advisor drop-in clinic on Wednesday mornings 10.30-12.30 in the Student Services building, North Campus.
+If you feel that you need an emergency appointment students are advised to email firstname.lastname@example.org indicating that an emergency appointment is required.
 Please note that an emergency appointment should only be requested where there is a genuine emergency which requires immediate support.
 Students will generally not be able to apply to the SAF directly without having attended this appointment.
 If the SBA decides not to refer you to the SAF, you can still apply to it, but the lack of a referral will be taken into account.

 Recommendation to the Student Assistance Fund